galacticcouncil/hydration-docs/docs/start_validating.md

 :::

-## 01 Bond HDX
+## 01 Bond HDX tokens

 In order to take part at the network as a validator node, you need to bond some amount of HDX tokens.
 If you do not have any HDX, it is not possible to participate in the _initial_ stage of the testnet.
 However, some exciting news will be announced by the team in the upcoming weeks so stay posted and subscribe to our newsletter.

 :::note

-Are you still in posession of xHDX tokens from the Balancer LBP event?
-You need to first [claim your HDX](claim).
+Are you still in possession of xHDX tokens that you bought during the Balancer LBP event?
+You first need to [claim your HDX](claim) before continuing.

 :::

-To bond HDX, open your account in Polkadot.JS app and make sure you can see your balance: https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc-01.snakenet.hydradx.io#/accounts
+To bond HDX, you first need to open the Polkadot.JS app, connect it to one of the [public HydraDX RPC nodes](polkadotjs_apps_local) and make sure that you can see your account balance:

+https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc-01.snakenet.hydradx.io#/accounts

 For the next step, go to *Network* > *Staking* > *Account actions* > *+ Stash*